Hay and estar

 -It required of an adverbial complement

-The following demonstrative adverbs are used together with these verbs in order to describe the proximity where the object is located.
+We use the following demonstrative adverbs together with ‘haber’ and ‘estar’.
+This is to describe the proximity where the object is located.
 From closer to further these are: Aquí, ahí, allí.

 AdverbsHayEstáEstán